bargoldi/angular2-widgets-manager/README.md

 $ npm install
 ```
 ## Usage
-In order to start a lite-server, use the command:
+In order to run a webpack server, use the command:
 ```bash
 $ npm start
 ```